JEP draft: Prepare to Make Final Mean Final

 Enabling final field mutation

-Under the policy of integrity by default, it is the application developer (or perhaps deployer, on the advice of the application developer) who enables final field mutation, not library developers.
+Under the policy of integrity by default, it is the application developer — or perhaps deployer, on the advice of the application developer — who enables final field mutation, not library developers.
 Library developers who rely on reflection to mutate final fields should inform their users that they will need to enable final field mutation using one of the methods below.

-java --enable-final-field-mutation=ALL-UNNAMED ...
+$ java --enable-final-field-mutation=ALL-UNNAMED ...

 To enable final field mutation by specific modules on the module path, again regardless of where the final fields are declared, pass a comma-separated list of module names:

-java --enable-final-field-mutation=M1,M2 ...
+$ java --enable-final-field-mutation=M1,M2 ...

-API changes in JDK XX
+API changes

 The behavior of Field::setAccessible is unchanged.
 This means that when code calls f.setAccessible(true) on a Field object f, the code must either be in the same module as the field reflected by f, or, if the code is in a different module, the field reflected by f must be accessible to the caller via exports or opens.
 The call throws InaccessibleObjectException if these conditions are not met.

-If the underlying field is final, this Field object has write access
+If the underlying field is final, this Field object has write access if and only if the following conditions are met:

-and the package of the field reflected by this Field object is open to the caller's module; and**
+• the field's declaring class is in a package that is open to the caller's module; and

-the field is non-static; and
+• the field is non-static.

 If any of the above checks is not met, this method throws an IllegalAccessException.

-other than the caller's module, then it is not sufficient for the field to be declared
+Note: If this Field object reflects a field which is declared in a module other than the caller's module, then it is not sufficient for the field to be declared public in an exported package.
+The field must be declared in a package that is open.

-**Note that the caller might not be the same as the caller of setAccessible(true).**
+Note: The caller might not be the same as the caller of setAccessible(true).

 For reference, package p in module M is open to module N if: